-Mr. Jung previously entered into an offer letter with Ghost Management Group, LLC, dated May 17, 2017.
-Pursuant to a subsequent change of employment status form, Mr. Jung's current annual base salary is \$600,000.
-Mr. Jung also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.
+Mr. Feijoo previously entered into an offer letter with Ghost Management Group, LLC, dated April 30, 2019.
+Pursuant to the terms of the offer letter, Mr. Feijoo's annual base salary was \$400,000, which increased to \$440,000 following his promotion to Chief Operating Officer.
+Mr. Feijoo also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.